clojure-emacs/cider/README.md

 ### Connect to a running nREPL server

-You can go to your project's dir in a terminal and type there (assuming you're using Leiningen that is):
+You can go to your project's directory in a terminal and type there (assuming you're using Leiningen that is):

 ```